-At Curzon Green Solicitors, we understand that a breakdown of a civil partnership is a very personal issue.
-It is therefore our aim to offer a personalised service to all of our clients and ensure that their case is progressed as swiftly, amicably and cost effectively as possible.
+At Curzon Green Solicitors, we understand that a breakdown of a civil partnership is obviously a very personal issue.
+It is therefore our aim to offer a personalised service to all of our clients and ensure that everything is progressed as swiftly, amicably and cost effectively as required.
 It is our role to take the emotion out of the situation and assist you in finding tailor-made solutions that will hopefully enable everyone to move on with their lives in an amicable way, something which is especially important where children are involved.

 Grounds for dissolution

-The law relating to dissolution is covered by the Civil Partnership Act 2004.
-Under this legislation, the only way to obtain a dissolution is for the parties to have been married for one year and for it to be shown that there has been an “irretrievable breakdown” between them.
+The law relating to dissolution is dealt with by the Civil Partnership Act 2004.
+Under this statute, the only way to obtain a dissolution is for the parties to have been married for one year and for it to be shown that there has been an “irretrievable breakdown” between them.

 To demonstrate an “irretrievable breakdown” has occurred one of the following four grounds must be proved: